 We used the rough cut counter pieces as temp counters while finalizing the base cabinet installs.
 This let the clients test out the oiled butcherblock surface, which led to the realization that oiled butcherblock wouldn’t work for ’em.
 Apparently, all things baby related are abstract art stain makers for unsealed wood countertops.

-Solution?
+The solution?
 A water-based food-safe durable poly finish!
 Off to the back porch workshop for sanding and refinishing …

-Challenge #2 — Counter Installation
+Challenge #2 — Butcher Black Counter Installation

 Normally, installing solid wood countertops is a pretty easy job even for a solo carpenter.
 Most kitchens have only a couple counter seams where slabs butt together.
 And, wood counter slabs can be measured, test fit, and cut in place using just basic carpentry tools.